Neuroinflab/kESI/extras/SNAKEMAKE_README.md

-_paper\_mix\_eigensources.py_ loads two sets of volumetric CSD eigensources, matches them (by maximizing the absolute value of the dot product of their canonical rapresentation) and yields averaged volumetric sources.
+_paper\_mix\_eigensources.py_ loads two sets of volumetric CSD eigensources, matches them (by maximizing the absolute value of the dot product of their canonical representation) and yields averaged volumetric sources.

 Note that both sets must share at least shape of the transfer matrix ($\Phi$).